An Optimized, Easy-to-use, Open-source GPU Solver for Large-scale Inverse Homogenization Problems: Experiments and Applications

 \subsection{Density initializations}

 The optimization problem~\eqref{eq:opt-prob} admits a trivial solution, where all the density variables are the predefined volume ratio.
 Besides, it~\eqref{eq:opt-prob} has numerous local minima.
 The initial density field greatly influences which local minimum it converges to.
 Thus, it is necessary to construct various initial density fields to find desired microstructures.
-Previous work usually constructs initialization artificially and seldom discusses other ways of initialization, needing more diversity.
+Previous work usually constructs initialization artificially and seldom discusses other ways of initialization, \tb{while we propose to increase the initialization diversity.
+Different initial density fields and their corresponding optimizated structures are shown in Fig.~\ref{fig:diffinit}. }

 We use trigonometric functions to cover various initial density fields.
 We first try the following basis functions:

 where the integer $n$ determines the size of the initialization space, $\mathbf{x}\in \mathbb{R}^3$ is the coordinate of the element's center, $\mathbf{R}_q\in\mathbb{R}^{3\times3}$ is a rotation matrix determined by a normalized quaternion $q$ with 4 random entries.
 Then, to exploit more initializations, we extend $T_n$ as: $Q_n=T_n\cup\left\{p_1p_2 : p_1,p_2\in T_n\right\}$, where the products of any two items in $T_n$ are incorporated. $Q_n$ of each element is different.